Greater risk, greater reward.

 Volatility itself is actually traded in the market in the form of financial instruments called options.
 Options tell us about the market's expectation of volatility, which are called ‘implied (or expected) volatility’.
 There are options on stocks, indices (e.g. S&P 500, Euro Stoxx 50 or FTSE 100), or foreign currencies, commodities and even on interest rates.

-To get an idea of how much volatility can change in times of panic, have a look at the VIX volatility index below from just before the 2008 financial crises up until November 2020:
+To get an idea of how much volatility in stocks can change in times of panic, have a look at the VIX volatility index below from just before the 2008 financial crises up until November 2020:

 The VIX index essentially measures the market’s expectation of volatility for the 500 largest stocks in the US (so, based on S&P 500 index options).
 As you can see, the volatility was relatively low most of the time.
 However, during times of heightened uncertainty, market participants can panic and sell stocks in large volumes causing prices to fall sharply and rapidly, thus causing volatility to jump.